 Humus formation Process

 Plant residues contain mainly lignin, carbohydrates, and protein.
-All of which are very high molecular weight, large size compound and are also chemically bound to one another.
-Microorganisms produce extra cellular enzyme which breaks down this macro molecule to smaller units.
-The Microorganisms are as who, a part of it is Oxidized to CO2 and the rest is exuded in the form of different waste product (phenols/quinines) through by the transformation.
-Polyphenols of the quinines appear to be common molecular waste which is find little use as a food (energy) sources by Microorganisms.
-Such compound therefore, accumulating soil.
-Phenol polymerization takes place under the influence of certain enzyme (phenol exuded) by Microorganisms.
-Phenols may also complementize with nitrogenous compound (amino acid), sugar and other degradation products in soil.
-As a polymerization proceeds, the compound become dark brown or black and gets precipitated and huming polymers of various sizes are form.
+All of which are very high molecular weight, large size compound,s and are also chemically bound to one another.
+Microorganisms produce an extracellular enzyme that breaks down this macromolecule into smaller units.
+The Microorganisms are as who, a part of it is oxidized to CO2 and the rest is exuded in the form of different waste products (phenols/quinines) through the transformation.
+Polyphenols of the quinines appear to be common molecular waste that finds little use as a portion of food (energy) sources by Microorganisms.
+Such compound, therefore, accumulating soil.
+Phenol polymerization takes place under the influence of certain enzymes (phenol exuded) by Microorganisms.
+Phenols may also complement nitrogenous compounds (amino acids), sugar, and other degradation products in soil.
+As polymerization proceeds, the compound becomes dark brown or black and gets precipitated and humming polymers of various sizes are formed.

 You can read more articles about Soil Science